getditto/react-in-mobile/README.md

 1. Run `cd web` and run `npm install` to install the dependencies
 2. Open up `ios/Host.xcproj` in Xcode
-3. Run it in a simulator or physical device
+3. Run it in a simulator or on a physical device

 # Running on Android

 1. Run `cd web` and run `npm install` to install the dependencies
 2. Open the `android` directory in Android Studio
-3. Build and run the app on an emulator or physical device
+3. Build and run the app in an emulator or on a physical device